Theater, Going to

 - Sit up straight.
-Show professional interest in what is going on.
+Show an interest in what is going on.

 - Take notes.

 - Be polite and professional to everyone.

 - Don't react when a witness says something outrageous or untrue, remain calm and make a note.
 Leave that to us to address in cross-examination or arguments.

 - Give the courtesies of the day even to court-martial members you accidentally meet in the hallway or at the Exchange.